Author Guidelines

 It is presupposed that manuscripts submitted are in their final form.
 All manuscripts should be written in English of an acceptably high standard.
 Authors with a mother tongue other than English are recommended to have the language revised.

 Manuscripts should be submitted as Microsoft Word (any version) format or RTF.
 Please use the A4 paper size with double line spacing and a left-hand margin in your manuscript, reference list, tables and figure legends.
+The text should be set in a 12-point font; employ italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables should be placed within the text at the appropriate points, rather than at the end.
 The SI system, which includes the metric system, should be used throughout.
 Footnotes and letter-spacing are not allowed in the main text.
-Each manuscript component should begin on a new page, in this sequence:
+Please order the components of the manuscript in this sequence:

 Title page